katiefaybehrmann/phase-2-final-project/README.md

 3. HTTP contains 3 different client-side routes using React Router with appropriate, intuitive naming conventions.
 4. HTTP makes an initial GET request to fetch data from a db.json file.
 State is set using this fetch request.
 5. Users can POST new information to the API.
 State is reset.
+6. Project includes simple CSS with thumbnail images, colorscheme, and font.

 ### User Journey